Updated April 13, 2021

-There’s a good reason why I’d written 500 pet health articles before broaching the subject of diarrhoea in cats.
-When it isn’t easy to treat it can be extremely frustrating.
-There’s also a lack of good quality information for cat owners.
+There is a good reason why I had written 500 pet health articles before broaching the subject of diarrhoea in cats.
+It can be extremely frustrating.
+There is also a lack of good quality information for cat owners.

-First let’s define the problem, and then discuss a logical treatment plan.
+First a description, then a logical treatment plan.

 Types of Cat Diarrhoea